The best environmental solutions come from having everyone pitch in, regardless of their political views.

 A powerful ally: EDF Action

 One of our chief allies in securing nonpartisan policy is EDF Action, our advocacy action partner.
-EDF Action is free to do things that EDF can't, including unlimited lobbying of Congress.
+EDF Action is free to do things EDF can't, including unlimited lobbying of Congress.
 It does this by raising dollars that are not tax deductible.

-"Lawmakers listen to their supporters, and many in both parties want action on the environment, so EDF Action plays a key role in bringing them together to address environmental issues.
+Lawmakers listen to their supporters, and many in both parties want action on the environment, so EDF Action plays a key role in bringing them together to address environmental issues.

 EDF does constructive, thoughtful, hard work, and that gains respect — and results.The Hon.
-George P. Shultz Former U.S. Secretary of State
+George P. Shultz, Former U.S. Secretary of State